EugeneWoo/ai-news-chat-demo/README.md

 ## Future Improvements given more time
 1. I was unable to consistently display the news summary in bullet or paragraph format, despite extensive attempts to resolve this in both the backend and frontend.
-2. The final preference item does not update to a tick until the news summary appears.
+2. The final preference for 'News Topic' does not change to a green tick until the news summary displays.
 I have dedicated significant time to addressing this issue (see the preferences data logging in main.py), but a reliable solution remains elusive.